Best Practices for Keeping Amazon S3 Buckets Secure

 Define roles that cover your access needs and ensure those roles only have the minimum access possible to ensure the job can get done.
-This way, in the event that a user’s account is breached, the potential damage is minimized.
+This way, in the event that a user’s account is breached, the potential damage is minimised.

 AWS security is based on AWS Identity and Access Management (IAM) policies.
 A principal is an identity that can be authenticated (you are who you say you are, possibly with a password).
 Users, roles, federated users (from other systems), and applications can all be principals.
-Once the principal is authenticated and requests a service, resource, entity, or other asset, authorization kicks in.
+Once the principal is authenticated and requests a service, resource, entity, or other asset, authorisation kicks in.

 Authorization policies check what access the identified principal has to the requested resource.
 Approval is driven by identity or resource-based policies.
-Matching each authorization policy against the authenticated principal determines if the request will be allowed or not.
+Matching each authorisation policy against the authenticated principal determines if the request will be allowed or not.
 See this comprehensive introduction to AWS IAM for more information.

-Least privileged access means developing authorization policies that give authenticated principals the access they need to do the job at hand but no more.
+Least privileged access means developing authorisation policies that give authenticated principals the access they need to do the job at hand but no more.
 For example, people in a sales role may have access to sales reports, but not accounting statements.